.41 Long Colt: History and description

-The accuracy the .41 LC is adequate for what it was intended; close range self-defense, its drawback had more to do with the heavy double-action trigger pull of the Thunderer.
-Elmer Keith wrote in his book Sixguns that the "41LC was a better fight-stopper than its paper ballistics would indicate" and it was "better for self-defense than any .38 Special load made".
-Keith would go onto design the .41 Magnum, possibly influenced by the advantages of the .41 Long Colt.
-However, .41 Long Colt cannot be fired out of a .41 Magnum.
+The accuracy of the .41 Long Colt is adequate for what it was intended; close range self-defense, its drawback had more to do with the heavy double-action trigger pull of the Thunderer.
+Elmer Keith wrote in his book Sixguns that the ".41 Long Colt was a better fight-stopper than its paper ballistics would indicate" and it was "better for self-defense than any .38 Special load made".
+Keith would go on to design the .41 Magnum, possibly influenced by the advantages of the .41 Long Colt.
+However, .41 Long Colt cannot be fired out of a revolver chambered for either .41 Special or .41 Magnum.

 The .41 Long Colt worked well considering the mismatch of bullet and bore sizes, but by the beginning of World War I it was in serious decline and it fell from use by the beginning of World War II.
-The .41 long Colt was a moderately popular chambering in several Colt models.
+The .41 Long Colt was a moderately popular chambering in several Colt models.
 It was available in the Model 1877 Thunderer double action revolver, the series of New Army and New Navy revolvers of 1889, 1892 94,95,96, 1901 & 1903, the Single Action Army, 1878 double action, the Bisley Model, the Army Special-Official Police.
 Today, the .41 Long Colt is a mere relic of the past and is considered obsolete.
-It is currently only produced sporadically for high prices by a handful of small manufacturers such as Ultramax, as the Thunderer is considered by collectors too valuable to shoot.
+It is currently only produced sporadically for high prices by a handful of small manufacturers such as Ultramax, as the Model 1877 Colt Thunderer is considered by collectors too valuable to shoot.